 This is the player folding, hand after hand, round after round.
 They are patiently waiting for the premium hands to come along.
 How these players think they will get paid is beyond me.
 But in low stakes online and great games live, they do!
 The benefit of having a nitty image is if you have the ability to change gears; you can pull off many bluffs (against the right opponents).
 The reason is simple, if you have folded for 2 hours and now 3 bet, your opponents will give you credit – and rightly so.

 This is just a bad player.
 It is similar to a loose image, however, a loose player can still be a strong player.
 Where a loose player is involved in lots of pots and trying bluff, a fish/donkey is just playing bad poker.
 This image is not desirable as it a strong player will target you all day long.
 It is not in your interest to get into personal battles and be known as the worst player at the table.

 On the face of it, having the image of a professional seems great.
 People respect you and how you play.
-The reality is though, this isn’t the most desirable image as people will try to stay out of pots with you.
-Getting paid can be difficult and people often want to impress you and will potentially fold big hands or try bluffs on you.
+This isn’t the most desirable image as people will try to stay out of pots with you.
+Getting paid can be difficult.
+Opponents often want to impress you and will potentially fold big hands or try bluffs on you.
 If you’re on your A game and pick up on this, it’s fine, but the fact is, you won’t always be and you can be in a pickle sizing your opponent up.

 Change up your style, don’t be predictable and be confined to one image.
 It’s important to be difficult to read and cause confusion for your opponents.
 Soon as they know how you play; you’ve lost the battle.
 It’s best to be aware of your current image and shift to another and exploit your existing image.
 This takes a lot of practice but it is essentially what the best players are regularly doing.
 They know you saw them pull off a bluff 5 minutes ago and have gone into lock-down for 10 minutes.
 You need to do likewise to be a big winner at poker.